 Bone problems and myeloma

-Bisphosphonates are drugs that help strengthen weakened bones and reduce pain.
-They also help delay bone damage.
-You may start treatment with them before you have any bone problems.
+Bisphosphonates are drugs that can help strengthen weakened bones and reduce pain.
+They can also reduce high levels of calcium in the blood (hypercalcaemia).
+These drugs can help delay bone damage, so you may start taking them before you have any bone problems.
 Some bisphosphonates may also help treat myeloma.